 - In Western Canada, three species of parasitic wasps attack the diamondback moth.
 Diadegma insulare (Cresson) and Microplitis plutellae (Muesebeck) attack the larval stages while the third species, Diadromus subtilicornis (Gravenhorst), attacks the prepupal and pupal stages.

 - Hoverfly larvae, wasps, lacewings, plant bugs, pirate bugs, beetles, spiders and birds also prey on the diamondback moth larvae.

 - Although many populations of diamond back moth are controlled by biological means, the number can grow to exceed economic levels.
 In these cases insecticide should be applied. base decisions to spray on frequent monitoring to determine when a population exceeds the action threshold.

-- Canola, mustard – threshold numbers based on crop stands averaging 150 to 200 plants / m2.
+- Canola, mustard – threshold numbers based on crop stands averaging 100 plants / m2.
 In areas where stands are thinner the action threshold should be adjusted accordingly.
-A nominal threshold of 25-33% defoliation with larvae still present can be applied for canola in the seedling and rosette stage.
+A nominal threshold of 25 to 33 per cent defoliation with larvae still present can be applied for canola in the seedling and rosette stage.

 - immature and flowering fields – 100 to 150 larvae per m2